angular/angular/aio/content/guide/architecture.md

 or modify aspects of DOM elements and components
 (for example, [ngStyle](guide/template-syntax#ngStyle) and [ngClass](guide/template-syntax#ngClass)).

-Of course, you can also write your own directives.
+You can also write your own directives.
 Components such as `HeroListComponent` are one kind of custom directive.

 <!-- PENDING: link to where to learn more about other kinds! -->

 <hr/>

-## Services
+## Injectable Services

 <img src="generated/images/guide/architecture/service.png" alt="Service" class="left">